Nebukam/PCGExtendedToolkit/_sources/nodes/misc/misc-points-to-bounds.md

 **Points to bound** has no dedicated properties and is pretty straighforward to use.
 It embeds a data blender module, which you can read more about in the specific {% include lk id='Blending' %} section.

+---
+# Inputs
+## In
+Any number of point datasets.

+---
+# Outputs
+## Out
+As many outputs as there are inputs.
+Each output contains a single point representing the bounds of the corresponding input dataset.
+*Reminder that empty inputs will be ignored & pruned*.